 Pinworms and flea larvae are a different story.
 Pinworms can cause symptoms like stomach pain, nausea, restlessness, and problems sleeping.
 One of the first signs people usually have is when they spot a female that has emerged to lay eggs at night.
 They spread quickly among school children and pets.

 If you have pinworms, it is best to seek medical attention because they can cause serious illness if they are not treated quickly.
 Also, they will easily spread to other members of the family and pets.
 Pinworms can also spread serious diseases.
 They are treated with antiparasitic medications that you get from your doctor.

-Flea larvae are also bad news because they can spread disease in humans, and some people are allergic to them.
+Flea larvae are also bad news because they can spread disease in humans, and some are allergic to them.
 They also leave bite marks in their search for blood.
 If you are getting bitten at night, you might wonder if it is bed bugs or fleas.
 If you find tiny red marks, and they are not in a straight-line pattern in groups of three, it is probably fleas.

-The first thing you need to do is to identify what type of bed worm you have.
+The first thing you need to do is identify what type of bed worm you have.
 If you have carpet moths or clothes moths, you will probably see tiny little moths flying around, especially at night.

 Carpet moths are tiny and brown with colors that look like wood.
 Clothes moths are tiny and usually solid brown, but some have wood patterns, too.

 If you see moths flying around and have bed worms in your bed, it is a sign that you have a large infestation.
 They might be in other rooms besides your bedroom.
 Unless you tackle them at the source, they will return to your bedroom.